What is hip pinning?

 as your health, you may need either a hip replacement or a hip pinning.

-In general, if you have a break that involves the head and neck of the femur (intracapsular
+In general, if you have a break that affects the head and neck of the femur (intracapsular

 fractures), you are likely a good candidate for hip replacement or pinning.
 Based